 2. Hanukkah — Israel

 People of the Jewish faith worldwide celebrate Hanukkah, also known as the Festival of Lights or Feast of Dedication.
-The schedule of the eight-day celebration follows the Hebrew calendar, and this year falls on Dec.
-12-20.
-Among the traditions are lighting of a nine-candle menorah, spinning a traditional top called the dreidel and, in many homes, gift giving.
-The celebration in Israel is generally a more serious religious observance.
-Gift giving is generally not practiced.
+The schedule of the eight-day celebration follows the Hebrew calendar, and it lands on the more-commonly used Gregorian calendar somewhere from late November to late December.
+Among the traditions are lighting of a nine-candle menorah, spinning a traditional top called the dreidel and, in many homes, giving gifts.
+The celebration in Israel is generally a more serious religious observance, with gift-giving generally not practiced.

 3. St. Lucia Day — Sweden, Norway and parts of Finland